-Push the "AM" or "FM1/FM2" button to select the desired frequency band.
-Pushing the "FM1/FM2" button more than once will alternate between FM1 and FM2.
-These functions are used with the memory preset buttons described under How to tune radio stations.
+Push the "AM/FM" button to select the desired frequency band.
+Pushing the "AM/FM" button causes the frequency band to switch from "AM" to "FM1" to "FM2" to "AM", changing one band to the next each time the button is pressed.
+These functions are used with the station memory buttons described under How to tune radio stations.